-Many workers are still working remotely, at least part-time.
 Moving your "office" to your home has conveniences and challenges — Cybersecurity being one of them.
 Many people don't have proper knowledge and preparation for potential security threats.
 Working from home presents a lot of opportunity for someone's personal or business data to be compromised or stolen.
 The good news is that remote workers can take steps to protect their information and information from their employers.
-Here are some simple ways to keep your data safe while working from home.

 There will always be scams, particularly those targeted at seniors.
 This article identifies some common scams and some tips to help you take control of the situation and stay safe and stay in control.

 Scammers are capitalizing on the coronavirus outbreak by targeting businesses and consumers through various schemes.
 There has been a marked uptick in fraud attempts to take advantage of this situation.
 Please remain as vigilant on the internet as you are washing your hands.
 The following steps will help you all stay safe.